sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Setting_up_Studio.md

 4. Click **OK**.

-5. Restart Studio, which will prompt you for a workspace upon launch.
+5. Restart Studio, which will prompt you for a workspace upon launch.{{% /alert %}}

 ### Logging in to Studio